schulle4u/sewira-py/README.md

 ### Running from source

 * Clone or download this repository into any folder, e.g. `/home/username/sewira-py`.
-* Optional: Edit `sewira.ini` for other players or to change the streams directory and language.
+* Optional: copy `sewira.ini.dist` to `sewira.ini` and configure individual settings.
 * Add more M3U files to the streams directory.
 Only one URL per file is allowed.
+* Optional: If you want station announcements, create a virtual environment and install pyttsx3 dependency by running `pip install -e .`
 * Run the script: `python ./run_sewira.py`

 ## Usage